-In terms of same-day and overnight visitation, 2016 marked the first time in a decade with aggregate overnight visitation exceeding same-day visitation, and this trend has continued into the first quarter of 2018.
-Occupancy rates at 4-star and 5-star hotel rooms were at 89% and 88%, respectively, on average during 2017 despite the new hotel capacity that came onto the market.
+In terms of same-day and overnight visitation, 2016 marked the first time in a decade with aggregate overnight visitation exceeding same-day visitation.
+Occupancy rates at 4-star and 5-star hotel rooms were at 86% and 84%, respectively, on average during 2016 despite the new hotel capacity that came onto the market.

-Source: DSEC
+Source: DSEC Source: DSEC

 Visitation growth from mainland China has been supported by the implementation of the IVS.
 Following its implementation in 2003, mainland Chinese citizens from selected large urban centers and economically developed regions were able to obtain permits to travel to Macau on their own without having to be part of a tour.
-The IVS covers 49 cities and over 300 million mainland Chinese citizens.
-However, it is estimated that less than 3.6% of the eligible citizens, or approximately 10.6 million, were IVS travelers in 2017, indicating room for increased growth.
+As of 2016, the IVS covered 49 cities and approximately 270 million mainland Chinese citizens, representing 19.5% of mainland China's population.
+However, it is estimated that merely 3.5% of the eligible citizens, or approximately 9.6 million, were IVS travelers in 2016, indicating room for increased growth.

 The Chinese government has indicated its intention to maintain tourism development by opening the IVS to more mainland Chinese citizens to visit Macau.
 In March 2016, the Ministry of Public Security of China announced a new practice to make it easier for some mainland Chinese citizens to apply for the IVS visa.
+In

-In 2017, mainland Chinese non-package tour visitors accounted for 68.8% of total visitations from China, according to DSEC.
+2016, mainland Chinese non-package tour visitors accounted for 70.8% of total visitations from China, higher than previous years, according to DSEC.
 Non-package tour visitors are generally considered more valuable to gaming operators due to higher spending propensity as compared with package tour visitors.